A Miser Brothers' Christmas: Plot

 As another Christmas approaches, the North Wind plans to eliminate Santa Claus to replace him and take over the holiday.
 Santa Claus takes a test ride on the brand-new Super Sleigh, built by the elf Tinsel.
 The North Wind sends two of his minions to unbolt it during the ride.
-This causes he sleigh to fall in the middle of a feud between the continuously-feuding Miser Brothers, Heat and Snow, as he unintentionally crosses into their domain.
-This makes Mrs. Claus (Catherine Disher) and, in turn, the Miser Brothers and North Twin's mother, Mother Nature, to believe the brothers are responsible.
+This causes the sleigh to fall in the middle of a feud between the continuously-feuding Miser Brothers, Heat and Snow, as he unintentionally crosses into their domain.
+This causes Mrs. Claus and, in turn, the Miser Brothers and North Wind's mother, Mother Nature, to believe the brothers are responsible.
 Dr. Noel diagnoses Santa with a back injury, estimating that it will take two-to-three weeks of rest for him to fully recover, well after Christmas.

 In the hopes of getting the Misers to work together, Mother Nature assigns them managers of the toy factory.
 Hiring their own respective minions to produce the toys, the two factions battle with each other, calling Mrs. Claus to action to resolve.
-Mrs. Claus reveals to the brothers their long history of being on the naughty list for mutual bickering, which began since they were infants, all the while singing about the importance of sibling bonding.
+Mrs. Claus reveals to the brothers their long history of being on the naughty list for mutual bickering, which began when they were infants, all the while singing about the importance of sibling bonding.
 The brothers learn from this and begin collaborating, bringing the factory up to speed.

 On Christmas Eve, the North Wind's minions surreptitiously attach heating and cooling units to the sleigh, apparently capable of heating or cooling entire regions of the planet.
 This discovery creates another feud between the Miser Brothers.
 Santa has no choice but to drive the sleigh as the North Wind planned.
 However, as he leaves, Tinsel discovers the Super Sleigh has been sabotaged.
 The Miser Brothers learn of the North Wind's scheme after finding one of his Christmas cards with him dressed as Santa.
-Heat, Snow, Tinsel, and a team of young reindeer (Disher) barely rescue Santa from a vortex whipped up by the North Wind.
+Heat, Snow, Tinsel, and a team of young reindeer barely rescue Santa from a vortex whipped up by the North Wind.
 Mother Nature, as punishment, sentences North Wind to do household chores at her house for the next several thousand years.
 The brothers, making the nice list, deliver the presents for Santa and exchange gifts to each other in the process, as the elves sing "It's Christmas Time!" again.